robertgrant/xormydata/README.md

 XOR is commutative, which means that you can encrypt with codefile A, then apply codefile B on top of that.
 Then, in either order, apply them again and get the original back.
 This raises the possibility of triple-pass communication, where Alice and Bob do not share code files at all.
 Alice sends Bob data+A, Bob sends her back data+A+B, Alice sends him data+A+B-A = data+B, and he applies his codefile B to get the raw data again.
 There have been three communications, but none of them involved anything that could be decrypted. *Unfortunately*, if someone intercepts all the emails, they can use simple maths to get the raw data out.
 Also, a man-in-the-middle attack, where Charles intercepts the emails and pretends to be Bob, will obviously do the trick just fine.
 But you know what, if these are things that worry you, you have bigger problems than this can solve.
 Bottom line for everyone: do not use email, preferably ever (this is a light-hearted remark: because it destroys productivity), but at least not for sensitive data, even if it is encrypted.

+I also suggest that you might want to protect against someone one day getting your library of codefiles and an encrypted data file and working through them with brute force by XORing your data with more than one codefile.
+Say you have 1000 mp3 files that you are drawing on, and that they are each 4MB long and you data is 1MB.
+That's 1E3 x 3E6 = 3E9 combinations.
+But if you do that twice, you get 9E18, which at one second to decrypt and check for sensible content, would still take your attacker 300,000,000,000 years to exhaust.

 Warning
 -------

 Possessing encryption software (which this repository contains) is a criminal offense in some jurisdictions, such as the United Arab Emirates.
-Because every MacBook and iPhone comes with openssl, they don't enforce this, but remember than changing planes at DXB with this repo cloned can in theory lead directly to the rest of your life in prison in the desert.
+Because every MacBook and iPhone comes with openssl, they don't enforce this, but remember that changing planes at DXB with this repo cloned can in theory lead directly to the rest of your life in prison in the desert.
 You might also be breaking the law by leaving your own country with this in your possession.
 You have been warned.
 Remember the words of Jello Biafra: they'll bust your ....ing ass if they wanna.

 Details
 -------